What Does an Identity Theft Attorney Do?

 Identity theft and identity fraud are often used interchangeably.
-However, while identity fraud refers to a broad category of crimes involving false identification.
+But, identity fraud is a broad category of crimes involving false identification.

 - Stealing wallets or purses to get debit or credit cards

-- Stealing mail from the mail box or redirecting your mail to a different address
+- Stealing mail from the mailbox or redirecting your mail to a different address

 - Telephone scams